SOUTHERN NATIONAL TOURNAMENT SERIES HANDBOOK

 Section 2.0: Qualification for Southern National Disc Golf Championships

 The SNDG tournament Series uses individual seasons in determining SNDG Championship eligibility.
 The SNDG Championships are held after each SNDG qualifying season as provided in the Introduction of these rules.
-The Southern National Doubles Championship (SNDC) is typically held the last full weekend in July.
-The Southern National Amateur Championship (SNAC) is typically mid-August, two weekends prior to the Labor Day weekend.
-The Southern National Pro Championship (SNPC) is typically held the first weekend of September (Labor Day weekend).
+The Southern National Doubles Championship (SNDC) is typically held in late April.
+The Southern National Amateur Championship (SNAC) is typically mid-May, two weekends prior to the Memorial Day weekend.
+The Southern National Pro Championship (SNPC) is typically held the last weekend of May (Memorial Day weekend).

 2.1 Players competing in SNDG sanctioned qualifier tournaments, whether singles or doubles, in divisions listed in Section 1 above, excluding the Recreational (REC) division, earn two (2) points on the last day of the tournament toward qualifying to compete in the SNDG Championships by finishing at least one (1) full round and at least eighteen (18) holes in the tournament.
 Players competing in SNDG sanctioned qualifier tournaments in a division not listed in Section 1 above, whether singles or doubles, earn two (2) points on the last day of the tournament toward qualifying to compete in the SNDG Championships by finishing at least one (1) full round and at least eighteen (18) holes in the tournament if the results are combined into a division listed in Section 1 above.
 The following division classifications, if offered by a tournament director, shall be combined into the next least restricted Section 1 division as follows: